jasonsebastian/twitter-text-mining/README.md

 ## Build

-Once the prerequisites are satisfied,

-Listen to Twitter Streaming API and pipe the output.
+Once the prerequisites are satisfied, listen to Twitter Streaming API and pipe the output.

 ```
 python twitter_streaming.py > data/twitter_data.txt